imanuelgittens/ModDev/communicating_effectively/getting_started/exercise1.md

 ####Career Path and Plans
 ---
 Honestly I chose my current path (*Career Path 3 and 5*) because I'm thirsty for knowledge.
-What ever I do, I like to be the best at it so the more I learn, the better of I'll be.
+What ever I do, I like to be the best at it so the more I learn, the better off I'll be.

 I would also like to help my peers and co-workers to learn to program.
-The education we receive here doesn't really prepare you for the real world of web development so I decided to take the task upon myself to learn well and help other along the way.
+The education we receive here doesn't really prepare you for the real world of web development so I decided to take the task upon myself to learn well and help others along the way.
 ![My Work Peeps](https://scontent-mia1-1.xx.fbcdn.net/hphotos-xap1/t31.0-8/1497980_10153624521865037_1481132350_o.jpg)

 ####Goals